OldSneerJaw/synctos/README.md

     ]
 ```

 * `allowAttachments`: (optional) Whether to allow the addition of [file attachments](http://developer.couchbase.com/documentation/mobile/current/develop/references/sync-gateway/rest-api/document-public/put-db-doc-attachment/index.html) for the document type.
+In addition to a static value (e.g. `allowAttachments: true`), this property may also be assigned a value dynamically via a function (e.g. `allowAttachments: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 Defaults to `false` to prevent malicious/misbehaving clients from polluting the bucket/database with unwanted files.
 See the `attachmentConstraints` property and the `attachmentReference` validation type for more options.
 * `attachmentConstraints`: (optional) Various constraints to apply to file attachments associated with a document type.
 Its settings only apply if the document definition's `allowAttachments` property is `true`.
+In addition to a static value (e.g. `attachmentConstraints: { }`), this property may also be assigned a value dynamically via a function (e.g. `attachmentConstraints: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 Additional parameters:
   * `maximumAttachmentCount`: (optional) The maximum number of attachments that may be assigned to a single document of this type.
+In addition to a static value (e.g. `maximumAttachmentCount: 2`), this property may also be assigned a value dynamically via a function (e.g. `maximumAttachmentCount: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 Unlimited by default.
   * `maximumIndividualSize`: (optional) The maximum file size, in bytes, allowed for any single attachment assigned to a document of this type.
 May not be greater than 20MB (20,971,520 bytes), as Couchbase Server/Sync Gateway sets that as the hard limit per document or attachment.
+In addition to a static value (e.g. `maximumIndividualSize: 256`), this property may also be assigned a value dynamically via a function (e.g. `maximumIndividualSize: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 Unlimited by default.
   * `maximumTotalSize`: (optional) The maximum total size, in bytes, of _all_ attachments assigned to a single document of this type.
 In other words, when the sizes of all of a document's attachments are added together, it must not exceed this value.
+In addition to a static value (e.g. `maximumTotalSize: 1024`), this property may also be assigned a value dynamically via a function (e.g. `maximumTotalSize: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 Unlimited by default.
   * `supportedExtensions`: (optional) An array of case-insensitive file extensions that are allowed for an attachment's filename (e.g. "txt", "jpg", "pdf").
+In addition to a static value (e.g. `supportedExtensions: [ 'png', 'gif', 'jpg' ]`), this property may also be assigned a value dynamically via a function (e.g. `supportedExtensions: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 No restriction by default.
   * `supportedContentTypes`: (optional) An array of content/MIME types that are allowed for an attachment's contents (e.g. "image/png", "text/html", "application/xml").
+In addition to a static value (e.g. `supportedContentTypes: [ 'image/png', 'image/gif', 'image/jpeg' ]`), this property may also be assigned a value dynamically via a function (e.g. `supportedContentTypes: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 No restriction by default.
   * `requireAttachmentReferences`: (optional) Whether every one of a document's attachments must have a corresponding `attachmentReference`-type property referencing it.
+In addition to a static value (e.g. `requireAttachmentReferences: true`), this property may also be assigned a value dynamically via a function (e.g. `requireAttachmentReferences: function(doc, oldDoc) { ... }`) where the parameters are as follows: (1) the document (if deleted, the `_deleted` property will be `true`) and (2) the document that is being replaced (if any; it will be `null` if it has been deleted or does not exist).
 Defaults to `false`.
 * `customActions`: (optional) Defines custom actions to be executed at various events during the generated sync function's execution.
 Specified as an object where each property specifies a JavaScript function to be executed when the corresponding event is completed.
 In each case, the function accepts as parameters (1) the new document, (2) the old document that is being replaced/deleted (if any) and (3) an object that is populated with metadata generated by each event.
 In cases where the document is in the process of being deleted, the first parameter's `_deleted` property will be `true`, so be sure to account for such cases.
 If the document does not yet exist, the second parameter will be null or undefined and, in some cases where the document previously existed (i.e. it was deleted), the second parameter _may_ be non-null and its `_deleted` property will be `true`.
 At each stage of the generated sync function's execution, the third parameter (the custom action metadata parameter) is augmented with properties that provide additional context to the custom action being executed.
 Custom actions may call functions from the [standard sync function API](http://developer.couchbase.com/documentation/mobile/current/guides/sync-gateway/sync-function-api-guide/index.html) (e.g. `requireAccess`, `requireRole`, `requireUser`, `access`, `role`, `channel`) and may indicate errors via the `throw` statement to prevent the document from being written.
 The custom actions that are available, in the order their corresponding events occur:
   1. `onTypeIdentificationSucceeded`: Executed immediately after the document's type is determined and before checking authorization.
 The custom action metadata object parameter contains the following properties:
     * `documentTypeId`: The unique ID of the document type.